Skip to content

 Cultural Intelligence as a Strategic Anchor

-Melanie Klausner, Executive Vice President; New York Lead, Red Havas
+Melanie Klausner, Executive Vice President; New York Lead, Havas Red

 In a world where cultural shifts are accelerated by technology, social media, and global interconnectedness, brands need to move from just observing trends to actively using data and intelligence to anticipate cultural shifts and be ready to meet them.
 True cultural intelligence goes beyond trend-watching; it’s about deeply understanding the layered nuances of culture and actively engaging with it.